 The third year of the program asks you to synthesize the coursework material from years one and two in order to demonstrate even more complex skills.
 For example, you'll be integrating basic neuropsychological science and clinical practice in courses like psychopharmacology, consultation and integrated health care.
 Further, you'll engage in a therapy practicum where your clinical skills will continue to be assessed through direct observation.

-The fourth year of the program continues to integrate complex academic coursework, a therapy practicum experience, and the dissertation process.
+The fourth year of the program continues to integrate complex academic coursework, an advanced practicum experience, and the dissertation process.
 The fifth year is primarily dedicated to internship, however, some students will continue with their dissertation work during this year.

 The doctoral program in Clinical Psychology at KCU is pleased to be able to offer Advanced Standing for students who have completed a master’s degree in psychology or a related field and have been accepted into the PsyD Program.
 There are, however, a number of requirements for the award of Advanced Standing.

 Advanced Standing allows the opportunity for students to graduate in four, rather than five years.
 Because these students enter the program with an advanced degree and clinical experience, they are able to begin practicum in their first year.
-Students accepted into Advanced Standing will not be eligible for courses specific to the Geropsychology Specialty offered by the KCU Clinical Psychology doctoral program.
+Students accepted into Advanced Standing will not be awarded a master’s degree from KCU and will only be eligible for some of the Geropsychology courses offered by the KCU Clinical Psychology doctoral program.